-I’ve been fortunate to have had a global 360 degree career in the law.
+I’ve been fortunate to have had a global 360-degree career in law.
 My career started with the firm Baker McKenzie in Sydney and later in Hong Kong.
-I moved to Silicon Valley in the late 80’s to join Sun Microsystems and, over the following 16 years, worked for them in APAC and European GC roles based from UK, Hong Kong and Australia.
+I moved to Silicon Valley in the late 80s to join Sun Microsystems and, over the following 16 years, worked for them in APAC and European GC roles based in the UK, Hong Kong and Australia.
 In 2005 I relocated to Switzerland to join Citrix Systems as their European GC and later became their head of global compliance.
-Prior to starting my own business, I took on a business role as VP Technology Products for the HK-based compliance firm, The Red Flag Group.
+Prior to starting my own business, I took on a business role as VP of Technology Products for the HK-based compliance firm, The Red Flag Group.

-You’re currently assisting legal services organizations and General Counsel modernise their operations to adapt to a changing legal market and their role within it.
-How has the legal market changed and how are you helping your clients adapt?
+You’re currently assisting legal services organizations and General Counsels to modernise their operations to adapt to a changing legal market and their role within it.
+How has the legal market changed and how are you helping your clients adopt?

 I formed AlternativelyLegal in 2015 to offer a training and consulting service specifically focussed on helping lawyers to innovate and change by using technology and ‘non-traditional’ skills that I used in my career.
 It took a while to get traction.
 I don’t know whether that was because some lawyers were still coming to terms with the need to innovate and change or whether I needed to establish that my program was unique and helpful.

 If the recent interest in my program is anything to go by, most GCs and partners in firms now completely understand the need to change and are willing to seek help and gain new insights.
 Some are leading innovation initiatives and others are responding to an organisational innovation mandate.